becodeorg/BeCode/event-inside-mybecode.md

 ## Why do it ?

 To indicate that you participated in events like hackathons, code initiation for kids, hosted a workshop, went to a conference ...  during your training at BeCode.
+They will appear on your personal file at FOREM/VDAB/ACTIRIS.
+They will also appear on your personal profile on talents.becode.org (in preparation).

 Make sure to also mention each Watch and/or workshop you animated in front of your startup! #publicspeaking #ftw